nicomoraes/formdata-builder/README.md

 # formdata-builder

-A TypeScript utility class for constructing type-safe data from `formData`, designed for integration with Valibot.
+A TypeScript utility class for constructing type-safe data from `FormData`, designed for integration with Valibot.

 ## Installation